PrenerLab/BarriersSocioSpatial/researchLog.md

 These files were cleaned from the `clean.do` file and saved under the `preMergeFileCleaning` folder in the local working directoy.
 This folder was them moved to the `fileMerge` folder located in the working folder on the `fileMerge` branch and published to Github.

+### 2 Nov 2016 - Jes

+Working under the fileMerge branch I created the merge.do file.
+This file runs a loop which adds a variable named `year` to each dataset.
+The second loop merges the `sample`.dta files with `fullcount`.dta files. i.e. `fullcount1970.dta` is merged with `sample1970.dta`, `fullcount1980.dta` is merged with `sample1980.dta`.
+The `year` variable was added to the datasets first so when the merges are completed the merge loop can assert that the `sample` years are merging with the correct `fullcount` years.
+After all of these loops are merged the third and final loop merges each combined dataset into one large dataset. i.e. `stlCity1970.dta` is saved as the master file, renamed as `stlCity40` and merged with: `stlCity1980.dta` `stlCity1990.dta` `stlCity2000.dta` `stlCity2010.dta`.
+These files were then added to the `fileMerge` branch under the `fileMergePIC` folder.
+A pull request was then submitted for the `fileMerge` branch.

  >> > > > > > origin/master